spack/spack/lib/spack/docs/getting_started.rst

 ^^^

 The Numerical Algorithms Group provides a licensed Fortran compiler.
-Like Clang, this requires you to set up a :ref:`mixed-toolchains`.
-It is recommended to use GCC for your C/C++ compilers.
+Like Clang, this requires you to set up :ref:`mixed-toolchains`.
+Using GCC for your C/C++ compilers is recommended.

-The NAG Fortran compilers are a bit more strict than other compilers, and many packages will fail to install with error messages like:
+The NAG Fortran compilers are a bit more strict than other compilers and many packages will fail to install, with error messages like:

 .. code-block:: none

    Error: mpi_comm_spawn_multiple_f90.f90: Argument 3 to MPI_COMM_SPAWN_MULTIPLE has data type DOUBLE PRECISION in reference from MPI_COMM_SPAWN_MULTIPLEN and CHARACTER in reference from MPI_COMM_SPAWN_MULTIPLEA

-In order to convince the NAG compiler not to be too picky about calling conventions, you can use ``FFLAGS=-mismatch`` and ``FCFLAGS=-mismatch``.
+To convince the NAG compiler not to be too picky about calling conventions, you can use ``FFLAGS=-mismatch`` and ``FCFLAGS=-mismatch``.
 This can be done through the command line: